Meal Prep For Beginners

 No one wants to waste food or risk eating something that has gone bad, so it’s crucial you store prepared ingredients correctly.
 It’s also a good idea to label your meals with the date you prepared them so you can keep track of when they need to be eaten.

-Here are a few basic guidelines for how long meal prep foods last:
+Here are more basic guidelines on how long prepared foods can be stored for:

-Make sure you allow hot foods to cool completely — until steam stops rising from them — on a kitchen bench before transferring to the fridge or freezer.
+- Make sure you allow hot foods to cool completely — until steam stops rising from them — on a kitchen bench before transferring to the refrigerator or freezer.

 Ready to get started?

-Have you found a good meal prep routine?
+Have you found an effective meal prep routine?
 Let us know what has worked for you in the comments!